radu-matei/radu-matei.github.io/content/blog/aspnet-core-docker-azure.md

 `docker run -d -p 8080:5000 -t aspnet-core-docker-azure`

-Let's examine the aruments passed along the `docker run` command:
+Let's examine the arguments passed along the `docker run` command:

 - `-d` - the container will run in `detached` mode, so we won't see logs from the container as output